Snapshots of Food Industry News

 Amul registers a growth of 18% for fiscal 2016-2017

 Amul has reported a turnover of Rs.
 27,085 crores with an increase of 18 percent for the 2016-17 fiscal.
 Amul said that the increase has been an across the board sale increase and in all product categories.
 Pouch milk has the highest turnover with growth volumes in double digits.
-Other products showing a double digit growth are butter, ghee, ice-cream, UHT milk, flavoured milk, paneer and fresh cream.
+Other products showing a double-digit growth are butter, ghee, ice-cream, UHT milk, flavored milk, paneer and fresh cream.

 Demonetisation did not affect the sales of Amul in any way.
 The Gujarat Co-operative Milk Marketing Federation (GCMMF) has opened more than 12.5 lakh new accounts for milk producers and payment is channelized through these only.

-GCMMF has achieved a CARG of 20 percent since the last seven years.
+GCMMF has achieved a CARG of 20 percent in the last seven years.
 The dairy major has increased its turnover by about 3.5 times during this period.
-Growth has been possible because of higher milk procurement, addition of new markets, new product launches and addition of milk processing capacity.
-In the next three years Amul will further step up its milk processing capacity to 380 lakh litres per day from the present 300 lakh litres.
+Growth has been possible because of higher milk procurement, the addition of new markets, new product launches and the addition of milk processing capacity.
+In the next three years, Amul will further step up its milk processing capacity to 380 lakh liters per day from the present 300 lakh liters.

 Heritage Fresh reports growth of 30% a year